 Locally designated historic districts offer the strongest protection and greatest benefit for older neighborhoods.
 Designation involves adding an HD to the base zoning and requires the support of a majority of property owners or land area owners, as well as high architectural integrity.
 Check out the Historic Properties Viewer for information on specific districts, and see the historic district application guide and application form for more information.

-Click below jump to a historic district:
+Click below to jump to a historic district:

 - Aldridge Place

 Albert Buddington, a prosperous local settler, built the first home in what would become Aldridge Place in 1860.
 The University of Texas was established to the south in 1883, prompting the development of Hyde Park in 1891 and associated streetcar lines that connected the neighborhood to the rest of Austin.
 Other commuter suburbs were soon platted nearby, and in 1912 Lewis Hancock, a former Austin mayor and prominent banker, saw an opportunity.
 He platted Aldridge Place as “the suburb beautiful,” hewing to the nationally popular City Beautiful style.